shripad-rj/ET-Gen-AI-HackathonProject_KrishiMitra/README.md

 KrishiMitra aims to change this.

 With its voice-first and low-internet design, it has the potential to empower millions of farmers by turning complex agricultural decisions into simple conversations.
-Even if adopted by just 10% of farmers, it can impact 14+ million lives.
+Even if adopted by just 10% of farmers, it can impact 15+ million lives.

 Not just a hackathon project — a scalable solution built for Bharat, designed for real farmers of india . 🌱

 ---

-## 🚀 Deep Technical Feature Breakdown (The "WOW" Factor)
+## 🚀 Deep Technical Feature Breakdown

 ### 1. "Ask KrishiMitra" Master AI Controller (Zero-Tap Navigation)
 * **The Concept:** A universal voice assistant that understands intent and navigates the app for the illiterate user.